News Release

 WASHINGTON – Deputy Undersecretary of Labor for International Affairs Thea Lee made the following statement today upon the closure of the VU Manufacturas facility in Piedras Negras, Coahuila, Mexico:

 “Today, the U.S. Department of Labor notes the regrettable decision by Manufacturas VU Auto Components to close its facility in Piedras Negras.
-This marks the end of implementation of course of remediation that sought to remedy egregious denial of freedom of association rights.
+This marks the end of implementation of a course of remediation that sought to remedy egregious denial of freedom of association rights.
 Unfortunately, the company undermined the majority union’s ability to represent workers in collective bargaining negotiations and their right to strike.

 “Over the last two years, the U.S. and Mexican governments have worked out several successful courses of remediation under the U.S.-Mexico-Canada Agreement’s Rapid Response Mechanism.
 This collaboration has led to significant progress for workers in exercising their rights in Mexico and has supported Mexico’s historic labor reform.
 The mechanism has resulted in employers taking significant actions to improve labor practices, benefiting workers’ rights in both countries.